A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes: Abstract

 \section{Abstract}

 The task of inductive link prediction in (discrete) attributed multigraphs infers missing attributed links (relations) between nodes in new test multigraphs.
-Traditional relational learning methods face the challenge of limited generalization to OOD test multigraphs containing both novel nodes and novel relation types not seen in training.
-Recently, under the only assumption that all relation types share the same {\bf structural} predictive patterns (single task), \citet{kg-equivariance} proposed an OOD link prediction method using the theoretical concept of {\em double exchangeability} (for nodes \& relation types), in contrast to the (single) exchangeability (only for nodes) used to design Graph Neural Networks (GNNs).
-In this work we further extend the double exchangeability concept to {\em multi-task double exchangeability}, where we define link prediction in attributed multigraphs that can have distinct and potentially conflicting predictive patterns for different sets of relation types (multiple tasks).
-Our empirical results on real-world datasets demonstrate that our approach can effectively generalize to entirely new relation types in test, without access to additional information, yielding significant performance improvements over existing methods.
+Traditional relational learning methods face the challenge of limited generalization to test multigraphs containing both novel nodes and novel relation types not seen in training.
+Recently, under the only assumption that all relation types share the same {\bf structural} predictive patterns (single task), Gao et al.\ (2023) proposed a link prediction method using the theoretical concept of {\em double equivariance} (equivariance for nodes \& relation types), in contrast to the (single) equivariance (only for nodes) used to design Graph Neural Networks (GNNs).
+In this work we further extend the double equivariance concept to {\em multi-task double equivariance}, where we define link prediction in attributed multigraphs that can have distinct and potentially conflicting predictive patterns for different sets of relation types (multiple tasks).
+Our empirical results on real-world datasets demonstrate that our approach can effectively generalize to test graphs with multi-task structures without access to additional information.